Remote Tutoring

 - feel more comfortable in their own surroundings

-Students who need to change a scheduled in-person session to remote should notify me as early as possible.
+Students who need to make a scheduled in-person session remote should notify me as early as possible.
 Then I can email, before the session starts, the materials I had planned to share in person.